kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ### Making illegal state unrepresentable
 * Image business log where a User either needs an email address or phone number or both
-* Requried to have at least one of them
+* Required to have at least one of them

     [lang=fsharp]